 He said Penny is the only one who can instantly figure out his moods.

 “Penny wasn’t responding well to the training and six months down the line, she hadn’t learned much.
 I was upset and would break down during lonely nights in the barracks, but then I never pressured her.
 Instead, I said, ‘You take your time.
 I want to see how long you wait before you start responding,’ and today we both share an inseparable bond.”

 The riverside in Kolkata is frequented by drug addicts and peddlers.
 Bimal Gurung and his German Shepherd Kate, the only narcotics dog in the squad, survey the area for possible narcotics movement.
 But they have to be careful; the government discourages active use of dogs in public places, even to sniff or subdue a mob.

 P.K.
-Pandey, assistant commissioner who is head of the Kolkata Police Dog Squad, discussed how even the selection of dog names are among the number of political considerations of which they have to be careful.
+Pandey, the assistant commissioner who is head of the Kolkata Police Dog Squad, discussed how even the selection of dog names are among the number of political considerations of which they have to be careful.

 At the ground, Md.
-Kalimuddin, an assistant dog handler, reached out to the people sleeping and lazing around in the field to pick up a conversation in effort to soothe their nerves before Kate and Bimal arrive.
+Kalimuddin, an assistant dog handler, reached out to the people sleeping and lazing around in the field to pick up a conversation in an effort to soothe their nerves before Kate and Bimal arrive.
 The driver from inside the vehicle, which is specially made to transport dogs, kept an eye out for trouble.

-Hope you enjoyed reading about the life of dogs in training in Indian Armed forces.
+Hope you enjoyed reading about the life of dogs in training in the Indian Armed forces.
 With this note, let’s make sure to pay tribute to these wonderful souls and man’s best friend.
 Let’s salute these amazing service dogs of India!

 You can find the original article here